 You can support Palestinian fair trade and enterprise by joining in the lives of farmers, processors and members of women's cooperatives on the ground in Palestine.
-Volunteer tourism and internship opportunities are available year round.
-Internships can be arranged based on profession and work experience.
-Typically, interns serve one month to one year.
+Homestay with PFTA farmers and learn about their unbreakable bond with their land, sharing their lives, meals, and work.

 Rabbis for Human Rights has been called the rabbinic voice of conscience in Israel.
 Since its inception in 1988, RHR has championed the cause of the poor in Israel, supported the rights of Israel’s minorities and Palestinians, worked to stop the abuse of foreign workers, endeavored to guarantee the upkeep of Israel’s public health care system, promoted the equal status of women, helped Ethiopian Jews, battled trafficking in women and more.
 For information about tours and volunteer opportunities, please visit the website.

 The Siraj Center organizes hiking and biking experiences, such as a Nativity Trail hike from Nazareth to Bethlehem.
 The group also organizes trips upon request from groups and individuals, including Christian tour leaders, churches, peace activists and special interest groups.
 It recruits individuals for annual programs, such as the Palestinians Summer Celebration from Mid-June to Mid-August, the Annual Olive Harvest in early October,inter-religious and inter-cultural explorations and a Christmas Peace Pilgrimage.
 For the center’s Jerusalem Wilderness experience, see www.jerusalemwilderness.com.